-Acting as a shield between two computers or network device, a firewall is a barrier that can be figured to allow specified “traffic” in and out.
-Think of it as a virtual security guard, allowing the paid customers through the door but keeping the criminals and mischief makers out.
+Acting like a shield between two computers or network devices, a firewall is a barrier that can be figured to allow specified “traffic” in and out.
+Think of it as a virtual security guard, allowing the paid customers through the door but keeping the criminals and mischief-makers out.

 Personal firewall and mobile security

 For personal use, a firewall is often installed as part of a security solution to protect your PC from viruses, malware, and adware as these are the main types of threats or keeping out snooping tools that steal your credit card information or personal data that could be used to capture your identity.

 The best way to secure your personal computer is to keep it updated with the latest Microsoft fixes, use the best all in one security solution and ensure your device drivers are kept up to date.
 A firewall can sometimes be annoying to home users because it can block out access to online gaming servers or social networking websites.